Rushil1274/StackGuard/README.md

-# AWS S3 Provisioning and Go Fetcher
+# AWS S3 Provisioning and Go Fetcher.

 This project contains two main parts:
 1.  **Terraform & GitHub Actions**: Automatically provisions an AWS S3 bucket and an IAM user with read-only access.